rasmus-kirk/nixarr/README.md

 This is a nixos module that aims to make the installation and management of running the "*Arrs" as easy, and pain free, as possible.

+Note that this is still in a somewhat alpha state and options are still subject to change.

 ## Options

 The documentation for the options can be found